jmriesen/rust-RSM/README.md

 # Project Structure
 ## [ffi](./ffi/)
-   The purpose of this create is to store/manage the ordinal C code from RSM.
+   The purpose of this crate is to store/manage the ordinal C code from RSM and the Foreign Function Interface (ie making C and Rust play nicely together in the same codebase).

    This crate is responsible for:
    - Building the C code
    - Generating the ffi struct and function definitions
-   - Exposing an Unsafe API to the C code.
+   - Exposing an Unsafe API to the C code
    - Exposing a Safe API to the C code
 ### Safe API Considerations
    Most of the other crates use the unsafe API currently, but I would like to move towards only exposing a safe API.